Midnordic/music-master/content/blog/crossfade/index.md

 ## What is it?

 A crossfade is one of those subtle movie tricks you might not even notice, but it shapes how you feel a scene.
 It's when one piece of music slowly fades out while another fades in, keeping the transition smooth and immersive.
-Instead of a hard stop or sudden change, the two tracks overlap - creating a **shift in tone** that feels natural and emotional.
+Instead of a hard stop or sudden change, the two tracks overlap - creating a **tone shift** that feels natural and emotional.

 ## Movie example